MicrosoftDocs/windows-itpro-docs/windows/privacy/configure-windows-diagnostic-data-in-your-organization.md

 ### Use Group Policy to manage optional diagnostic data collection

-Use the following policies let you limit the types of [crash dumps](/windows/win32/dxtecharts/crash-dump-analysis) that can be sent back to Microsoft.
+The following policy lets you limit the types of [crash dumps](/windows/win32/dxtecharts/crash-dump-analysis) that can be sent back to Microsoft.
 If this policy is enabled, Windows Error Reporting will send only kernel mini dumps and user mode triage dumps.

 1. From the Group Policy Management Console, go to **Computer Configuration** > **Administrative Templates** > **Windows Components** > **Data Collection and Preview Builds**.